thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Onboarding/03-pull-request.md

 ### 8. Submit Your Pull Request

 Once you have filled out the template and completed all required checks, submit your pull request for review.
+After submitted, move the associated planner card task into the first peer review and share the pull request and card into the group chat.
+Well done and keep an eye out for the feedback from your peer reviewer!

+- [Pull Request Template](/products/splashkit/splashkit-tutorials/onboarding/04-pull-request-template): The template for creating a pull request for SplashKit tutorials.
+- [Peer Review Guide](/products/splashkit/splashkit-tutorials/onboarding/05-peer-review): The guide on how to do a peer review within the SplashKit tutorials team.